Oghara Township Stadium

 Oghara Township Stadium is a multi-use stadium in Oghara, Nigeria.
 It is currently used mostly for football matches and hosted some of the final tournaments for the 2006 Women's African Football Championship.
 The stadium has a capacity of 8,000 people.
-The stadium has served as the temporary homes of Bayelsa teams Ocean Boys F.C. and Bayelsa United.
+The stadium has served as the temporary homes of Bayelsa teams Ocean Boys F.C. and Bayelsa United F.C..